joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Total Cost of Ownership (TCO)

 Total Cost of Ownership (TCO) is a financial metric that calculates the total cost of owning and operating an asset over its entire lifecycle.
-It takes into account all costs associated with owning and operating the asset, including acquisition costs, maintenance costs, operating costs, and disposal costs.

-TCO is used to evaluate the total cost of a particular asset or investment, and is often used by businesses to make informed decisions about whether to acquire, maintain, or dispose of an asset.
-It is an important metric because it provides a more comprehensive view of the costs associated with an asset than simply looking at the purchase price.

 The calculation of TCO involves several components, including the initial purchase price of the asset, any financing costs associated with the purchase, maintenance and repair costs over the lifetime of the asset, and disposal costs at the end of the asset's useful life.
 Other costs that may be included in the calculation of TCO include energy costs, insurance costs, and regulatory compliance costs.

+TCO is often used by businesses to make informed decisions about whether to acquire, maintain, or dispose of an asset.
+TCO provides a more-comprehensive view of the costs associated with an asset than simply looking at the purchase price.

 The formula for calculating TCO is:

 TCO = Purchase Price + Financing Costs + Maintenance Costs + Operating Costs + Disposal Costs

-The TCO calculation can be used to compare the costs of owning and operating different assets or to evaluate the costs of different options for acquiring or disposing of an asset.
-For example, a business may use TCO to compare the costs of purchasing a new piece of equipment versus leasing the equipment or continuing to use an existing piece of equipment.
+The TCO calculation can be used to compare the costs of different asset options.
+For example, a business can use TCO to compare the costs of purchasing a new piece of equipment versus continuing to use an existing piece of equipment versus leasing equivalent equipment.

-By taking into account all of the costs associated with owning and operating an asset, TCO can help businesses make more informed decisions about their investments and help identify areas where cost savings can be achieved.
+TCO can help businesses make more informed decisions about their investments and help identify areas where cost savings can be achieved.
 It can also help businesses better manage their cash flow by providing a more accurate picture of the long-term costs associated with an asset.

 ## Discounted cash flow (DCF)